GSA/fedramp-gov/_policy/2023-08-30-CSP_Continuous_Monitoring_Performance_Management_Guide.md

   - Vulnerability Management

 ---
-This document replaces the P-ATO Management and Revocation Guide and explains the actions FedRAMP will take when a CSP fails to maintain an adequate risk management program.
-It lays out the escalation processes and procedures as well as minimum mandatory escalation actions FedRAMP will take when a CSP fails to meet the requirements of the P-ATO.
-It also specifically addresses FedRAMP P-ATOs maintained by the JAB and enables FedRAMP to provide effective oversight of the CSP Continuous Monitoring programs.
+This document explains the actions FedRAMP or Agency Authorizing Officials (AOs) may take when a CSP fails to maintain an adequate risk management program for is FedRAMP-authorized cloud service offering.
+It lays out the escalation processes and procedures as well as minimum mandatory escalation actions FedRAMP or Agency AOs will take when a CSP fails to meet the requirements of the authorization.